omsenjalia/classmate-hub/README.md

 # ClassmateHub

-ClassmateHub is a Next.js 16 platform for course materials, announcements, events, deadlines, polls, and class chat.
+ClassmateHub is a Next.js 16 platform for course materials, announcements, events, deadlines, polls, and class chat

 ## Getting started